steadybit/run-experiment/README.md

 # Run Experiment action

-This action executes a steadybit chaos experiment and checks the status afterwards
+Runs an experiment and checks the status of the experiment while executing

 ## Inputs